Pernilla-Strandberg/nano-reef-tank-creators-guide/README.md

 ### Validator Testing

 - HTML
-  - Just an extra </p> were found and corrected when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+  - Just a form duplicate error and an extra </p> were found and corrected when passing through the official W3C generator
 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
+  - No errors were found through the official Jigsaw generator

 ### Unfixed Bugs

-Not found any bugs.
+No bugs found.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - [Nano reef tank creator's guide](https://pernilla-strandberg.github.io/nano-reef-tank-creators-guide/)

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The text for the Home page was mostly written by myself and from my experiences
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- Instructions on animating icons on button was taken from W3C shools  [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons on the page is from [Font Awesome](https://fontawesome.com/)

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The photos used on the page are from Pexel and the authors is named in code comments
-- The images used for the gallery page were taken from this other open source site

-Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!